chrisbodhi/newschematic/content/now.md

 * * *

-_This year's theme: Just worry about being good today_
+_This year's theme: Just be good today_

 * * *